mxpierced/mxpierced/README.md

 <div align="center">

-look at this sad sack of a man. #facereveal2025
+look at this sad sack of a man. shell of a beast that will never come to be. #facereveal2025

 </div>